Rep. William “Bill” Gunter

 Gunter was the representative for Florida’s 5th congressional district and was a Democrat.
 He served from 1973 to 1974.

-Each dot in the chart below was a member of the House of Representatives in 1974.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Gunter is shown as a purple triangle. (analysis methodology)
+Gunter is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 1974 positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 Gunter sponsored bills primarily in these issue areas:

 Taxation (18%) Armed Forces and National Security (16%) Environmental Protection (15%) Agriculture and Food (13%) Energy (11%) Economics and Public Finance (11%) Foreign Trade and International Finance (9%) Housing and Community Development (7%)

 - H.R.
 17659 (93rd): Foreign Investment Regulatory Commission Act

 - H.R.
 16933 (93rd): A bill to amend the Internal Revenue Code of 1954 to provide …

 - H.R.
 16932 (93rd): Foreign Investment Regulatory Commission Act

 - H.R.
 16713 (93rd): A bill making a supplemental appropriation for the Department of Health, Education, …

 - H.R.
 16690 (93rd): A bill making a supplemental appropriation for the Department of Health, Education, …